kormax/apple-home-key/README.md

 3. STANDARD:
     Reader combines keys, nonces, other data exchanged during the transaction and signs it using its own private key;
     A device verifies that a signature is valid, and returns an encrypted payload containing signature of the transaction data using the device key;
-    Common keys are established during this step to be used in FAST command in next communications. **This is the step that's not yet solved**
+    Common keys are established during this step to be used in FAST command in next communications.
 4. EXCHANGE:
     Using the established encrypted channel, reader can request or write information from/in mailbox.
     In cases when a reader does not recognize the device, the communication continues further with configuration.